mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 ### What did we start with?

-One annoyance I was how deficient the GNU tools are on AIX.
+One annoyance I had was how poor the GNU tools are on AIX.
 GNU binutils are effectively useless on AIX, so I had to explicitly use IBM's binutils, and deal with some small problems related to autotools with environment variables and assumption of GNU ld features in makefiles.
 I had also dealt with some issues